- January 1, 2020

 - Write it Down.
 The clincher in business planning?
 Writing down your plan actually helps to make it happen!
 Management studies since the 1970s have consistently shown that people are 50-80% more likely to reach and exceed their financial and productivity goals when they’re written down.
 Why?
 Because you’ll be more committed to a plan that you’ve taken the time to get onto paper; it’s likely to be more clearly articulated or crafted; you will be better positioned to make decisions and allocate resources in line with your vision if it’s top of mind; and of course it will help to keep you focused on the bigger picture through everything that you do.
 In fact, we recommend putting your vision or goals somewhere where you’ll see them – on a pin board, as your screen saver, printed as a mouse pad, or framed with an inspiring image.

 It’s often quoted that “a goal without a plan is just a wish” Antoine de Saint Exupery.
-Starting your New Year with a Marketing plan is not just immensely satisfying but it will turn your wishes into tangible business results.
-No wonder it’s addictive!
+Starting 2020 with a Marketing plan is not just immensely satisfying but it will turn your wishes into tangible business results!

 Want some help?
-We’ll help develop a tailored marketing plan that will grow your business in 2018.
-Go to our offers page or call Sarah on 0413 486 833 today!
+We’ll help develop a tailored marketing plan that will grow your business.
+For more practical tips and proven ways to grow your business follow us on Facebook, Instagram or Twitter or call Sarah on 0413 486 833 today!

 Forbes Woman “Why You Should be Writing Down Your Goals” by Ellevate, 8th April 2014